imagekit-developer/imagekit-go/README.md

 The SDK uploader package provides a simple interface using the ```.upload()``` method to upload files to the ImageKit Media Library.
 It accepts all the parameters supported by the [ImageKit Upload API](https://docs.imagekit.io/api-reference/upload-file-api/server-side-file-upload).

 The upload() method accepts file and UploadParam.
-File param can be local filepath, base64 encode image, url or io.Reader.
-If File is not local filepath then ```UploadParam``` requires the ```fileName``` parameter.
+File param can be base64 encode image, url or io.Reader.
 This method returns ```UploadResponse``` object and `err` if any.
 You can pass other parameters supported by the ImageKit upload API using the same parameter name as specified in the upload API documentation.
 For example, to specify tags for a file at the time of upload, use the tags parameter as specified in the [documentation here](https://docs.imagekit.io/api-reference/upload-file-api/server-side-file-upload).

 ```
 import "github.com/imagekit-developer/imagekit-go/uploader"